-Establish a procedure for the notification of the child’s authorized parent/legal guardian in case of an emergency, including medical or behavioral problems, natural disasters or other significant disruptions.
+Establish a procedure for the notification of the child’s authorized parent/legal guardian if an emergency occurs, including medical or behavioral problems, natural disasters or other significant disruptions.

 Avoid one-on-one contact with children: when feasible, there should be two or more adults present during activities when children are present.

-Comply with all Marywood Policies, as well as Campus Safety and Housing and Residence Life policies and procedures.
+Employees and volunteers must comply with all Marywood Policies, as well as Campus Safety and Housing and Residence Life policies and procedures, as applicable.

 4/17/15; 12/11/15; 10/26/17; 12/10/21